Empirical Coordination of Quantum Correlations: Introduction

+We then present our results on networks with quantum links.
+We begin with the rate characterization for the basic two-node network with a quantum link, and then determine the optimal rates in the broadcast network, where Alice distributes qubits to Bob and Charlie, thus creating tripartite entanglement between Alice, Bob, and Charlie.
+We then demonstrate a tight connection between our results and the theory of nonlocal correlations and refereed games with quantum strategies, highlighting the implications of this relationship on the statistiscs collected in a game realization.

 In Section~\ref{Section: Notation}, we set our notation conventions.
 In Section~\ref{Section: Model definitions}, we present the definitions for our model and their physical interpretation.
-Section~\ref{Section: Results} is dedicated to the results, including the statement about CR and the capacity theorems for the two-node network, the cascade network and the isolated node.
-Section~\ref{Section: Achievability analysis} and Section~\ref{Section: Converse analysis} provide the achievability and converse analysis, respectively.
-Section~\ref{Section: Discussion} concludes with a discussion about the comparison between strong coordination and empirical coordination, as well as the implications of our results on quantum cooperative games.
+Section~\ref{Section: CL Results} is dedicated to the results for networks with classical links, including the statement about CR and the capacity theorems for the two-node network, the cascade network and the isolated node.
+In Section~\ref{Section: QL Results}, we present our results on networks with quantum links.
+In Section~\ref{Section:Nonlocal_games}, we discuss the implications of our results on quantum nonlocal games.
+Section~\ref{Section: Achievability analysis} and Section~\ref{Section: Converse analysis} provide the achievability and converse analysis, respectively, for networks with classical links, and Section~\ref{Section: Analysis - Quantum links} for quantum links.
+Section~\ref{Section: Discussion} concludes with a discussion on the comparison between strong coordination and empirical coordination, as well as the implications of our results on quantum cooperative games.